nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Example of usage:

-`5`
+`5.3`

 Expected Outcome:

 ```
 ____________________________________________________________
-Are you sure you want to change the wastage weight (in kg) from '50.0' to '5.0'?
-Type y for Yes and n for No.
+Are you sure you want to change the wastage weight (in kg) from '8.45' to '5.3'?
+Please type 'y'/'yes' to confirm, or 'n'/'no' to disregard:
 ____________________________________________________________
 ```